-In order to facilitate Board communications, the district arranges meetings for Board leadership, and other special committees Board members establish that need communication support.
+In order to facilitate Board communications, the district arranges meetings for Board leadership, and other special committees that Board members determine need communication support.
 Board meetings, work sessions, sub-committee meetings, community engagement sessions and retreats are planned with Board leadership and carried out with the directions provided by Board members.
-District staff provides the materials needed for electronic Board meeting agendas.
-The district supported Board attendance at the CASB annual convention and several other conferences.
+District staff provides the resources needed for electronic Board meeting agenda packet and the staff needed to support in person Board meetings.